PD Dr. Ursula Kluwick

 3 BA Courses

-• “The Individual and Society” (BA seminar, 2nd year; Romantic poetry, modernist drama & contemporary fiction)
+• “The Individual and Society” (2nd year; Romantic poetry, modernist drama & contemporary fiction)

 • Tutorial sessions in English literature